jundalisay/spblist/content/en/material/jesus.md

 ---
-title: "The Creation Story and the 5 Elements by Jesus"
+title: "The Creation Story and the 5 Elements According to Jesus"
 date: 2022-08-03
+linkTitle: Jesus 5 Elements
 image: /graphics/physics/jesus.jpg
 description: "The aether drag has always been in the measurements done by physicists on light"
 writer: